Trusted WordPress tutorials, when you need them most.

 WP Mail SMTP plugin allows you to test your email settings so you can make sure that everything is working properly.

-You need to visit the Settings » WP Mail SMTP page and click on the ‘Email Test’ tab.
-Simply provide an email address that you can access in the ‘Send To’ field and click on the Send Email button.
+You need to navigate to Settings » WP Mail SMTP and click on the ‘Email Test’ tab.

 Send test email

-You will see a success message.
-You can now check your inbox to see a message with the subject line ‘WP Mail SMTP: Test Email to…’.
+To make sure, you can check your inbox to see a message with the subject line ‘WP Mail SMTP: Test Email to…’.

 That’s all; you have successfully set up your WordPress site to send emails using Gmail SMTP servers.